 The Kuat Trio is a minimalist, fork mounted roof rack, which means you’ll have to remove the front wheels.

-Even though Kuat might not be a household name in bike racks, their products have been gaining traction and raving reviews in the past 1-2 years.
+Even though Kuat might not be a household name, their products have been gaining traction and raving reviews in the past 1-2 years.

-The Trio is definitely one of their best-selling bike rack.
+The Trio is definitely one of their top selling racks.
 It uses a 3-way mounting system; 2 at the fork and 1 at the rear wheel.
 The fork is intelligent enough to adapt to bikes of all types and sizes.

-Good for : Look no further if you’re after a sleek and minimalist looking roof bike rack.
+Ideal for : Look no further if you’re after a sleek and minimalist looking roof rack.